swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

     Thank you!

 Training experiments locally can be challenging, as they often demand significantly more computational power than your personal machine can provide, or they may require specific hardware to operate.

-As you may lack the necessary hardware or prefer not to use your local machine for training, you can shift the model training to the more powerful Kubernetes cluster.
+As you may lack the necessary hardware or prefer not to use your local machine for training, you can shift the model training to the more powerful Kubernetes cluster by using a self-hosted runner.

 In this chapter, you will learn how to: